Consideration: History and comparative law

-Systems based on Roman law (including Germany and Scotland) do not require consideration, and some commentators consider it unnecessary and have suggested that the doctrine of consideration should be abandoned, and estoppel used to replace it as a basis for contracts.
+Systems based on Roman law (including those of Germany and Scotland) do not require consideration, and some commentators consider it unnecessary and have suggested that the doctrine of consideration should be abandoned as a basis for contracts, and estoppel used to replace it.
 However, legislation, rather than judicial development, has been touted as the only way to remove this entrenched common law doctrine.
-Lord Justice Denning famously stated that "The doctrine of consideration is too firmly fixed to be overthrown by a side-wind".
+According to Lord Justice Denning in 1947, "The doctrine of consideration is too firmly fixed to be overthrown by a side-wind".

-The reason that both exist in common law jurisdictions is thought by leading scholars to be the result of the combining by 19th-century judges of two distinct threads: first the consideration requirement was at the heart of the action of assumpsit, which had grown up in medieval times and remained the normal action for breach of a simple contract in England and Wales until 1884 when the old forms of action were abolished; secondly, the notion of agreement between two or more parties as being the essential legal and moral foundation of contract in all legal systems, was promoted by the 18th-century French writer Pothier in his Traite des Obligations, much read (especially after translation into English in 1805) by English judges and jurists.
-The latter chimed well with the fashionable will theories of the time, especially John Stuart Mill's influential ideas on free will, and got grafted on to the traditional common law requirement for consideration to ground an action in assumpsit.
+The reason that opposite holdings on the necessity of consideration exist in common law jurisdictions is thought to stem from 19th-century judges combining two distinct legal threads: first the consideration requirement was at the heart of the action of assumpsit, which had grown up in medieval times and remained the normal action for breach of a simple contract in England and Wales until 1884, when the old forms of action were abolished; secondly, the notion of agreement between two or more parties as being the essential legal and moral foundation of contract in all legal systems, was promoted by the 18th-century French writer Pothier in his Traite des Obligations, much read (especially after translation into English in 1805) by English judges and jurists.
+The latter chimed well with the fashionable theories of will of the time, especially John Stuart Mill's influential ideas on free will, and was grafted on to the traditional common law requirement for consideration to ground an action in assumpsit.

-Civil law systems take the approach that an exchange of promises, or a concurrence of wills alone, rather than an exchange in valuable rights is the correct basis.
-So if A promises to give B a book and B accepts the offer without giving anything in return, B would have a legal right to the book and A could not change her mind about giving it to B as a gift.
-However, in common law systems the concept of culpa in contrahendo, a form of estoppel, is increasingly used to create obligations during pre-contractual negotiations.
-Estoppel is an equitable doctrine that provides for the creation of legal obligations if a party has given another an assurance and the other has relied on the assurance to his detriment.
+Civil law systems take the approach that an exchange of promises, or a concurrence of wills alone, rather than an exchange in valuable rights, is the correct basis.
+If A promises to give B a book and B accepts the offer without giving anything in return, B would have a legal right to the book and A could not change their mind about giving it to B as a gift.
+However, in common law systems the concept of culpa in contrahendo, a form of estoppel - an equitable doctrine that provides for the creation of legal obligations if a party has given another an assurance and the other has relied on the assurance to his detriment -, is increasingly used to create obligations during pre-contractual negotiations.